-For Heritage Exploitation, the most needed skills are: Know-how to innovate skills and Community Curatorship skills for Romania and Spain; Community Curatorship skills and Know-how to innovate skills in Belgium, Community Curatorship skills and Know-how to innovate skills in Greece, Know-how to innovate skills, Business skills and Management skills in Italy.
+For Heritage Exploitation, the most needed skills are: Know-how to innovate skills and Community Curatorship skills for Romania, Spain; and in Belgium, Greece, Know-how to innovate skills, Business skills and Management skills in Italy.

 TABLE 15.
 The needs for skills in heritage exploitation by country